-We've documented 23 accessibility features for Yooka-Laylee and the Impossible Lair in the Getting Started, Reading, Navigation, Controls, Visual and Audio areas to aid enjoyment of the game for different players.
+We've documented 23 accessibility features for Yooka-Laylee and the Impossible Lair.
+Strongest in Reading and Controls but also has features in Getting Started, Visual, Audio and Navigation to reduce unintended barriers.
 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
 Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.Yooka-Laylee and the Impossible Lair is a side-on running and jumping game starring the characters from the 3D platform game Yooka-Laylee.
 You control Yooka, a male chameleon, and Laylee, a female bat and take on a level filled with collectables, power-ups and multiple hazards.

 Content Rating: PEGI 3

 Skill Rating: 11+ year-olds

 Accessibility: 23 features

 Costs: Purchase cost, In-Game Purchases and In-Game Pass